DebarghyaDatta/D-Datta/README.md

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Melophile; Cynophilist; Hodophile; Art lover; Movie buff; Fitness freak; Cynophilist.
 - 🔭 I’m currently working exploring multiple frameworks and development domains.
-- 🚀 I’m looking forward to collaborate with other developers.
-- 🥅 2020 Goals: Contribute to Open Source projects.
 - ⚡Facts about me: Amateur developer[Web,App,Python, more to come..]

 ---